phop1002/ball_and_pipe_control/README.md

 ---

 To begin the process, real_world.m should be called in Command Window.
+At this point, the Q-learning training will start training towards being controlled at the 'y_goal' height.